-The Categorized Event of Parenting
+The Categorization of Parenting

 The idea of categorizing different parenting "styles" has made it to the nightly news and sold millions of parenting books worldwide.
 It's also a highly-marketable topic on the internet with hundreds of online-parenting publications.

 But when did parenting become such a categorized event?

 There is a psychology behind labeling methods of parenting and, certainly, there are some worth reading about and experimenting with.
 But the addiction to labeling everything we do as parents has exploded in recent years.

 I am a mother.
 Some days I exhibit an "authoritative" style of parenting with strict rules and consequences.
 Some days I am exhausted and display a slightly more "permissive" style of parenting because I'm tired and just don't feel like fighting one more battle.
 Some days I am somewhere in between.